 Address : 11 Mansfield Rd, Nottingham NG1 3FB.

-The Victorian theme is certainly in abundance too – the parlour room is decked out with benches, armchairs and real fire which will make you so comfortable, you won’t want to get up.
+There’s still enough of a reason to visit, though, thanks to the parlour room is decked out with benches, armchairs and real fire which will make you so comfortable, you won’t want to get up.
 And you won’t have to, as bells on the walls will summon a member of staff to bring you drinks.

 Music? the main bar has twin decks for occasional DJ sessions.
 Nothing too loud though.